bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or a string.
-In case the value is a string (`foo`), Bazel will look for an executable with the name `foo-bazel-credential-helper` on the path.
+In case the value is a string (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the path.
+As a special case of absolute paths, the value may start with `%workspace%` (e.g., `%workspace%/foo/bar/baz.sh`), in which case `%workspace%` is replaced by the absolute path to the workspace.
 Since the credential helper must be available very early in the build (i.e., during the loading phase for fetching external repositories), it cannot be a label to a target.

+When executing the credential helper, Bazel will always set the path to the workspace as working directory (i.e., `$(pwd)` will be `%workspace%`).

+Since users may need to use multiple credential helpers (e.g., one for fetching external repositories and another one for connecting to a `Remote Cache`), users may optionally specify the (wildcard) DNS name for which the credential helper should be used as prefix to the path of the binary, seperated by `%path_separator%` (i.e., `:` on Linux/macOS and `;` on Windows).
+In case there are multiple credential helpers specified, Bazel will use the most specific match to fetch credentials.
+For example, assuming a user passes `--credential_heler=foo --credential_helper=*.example.com:bar --credential_helper=example.com:baz`, Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching credentials for any other DNS name.
+In case there are multiple credential helpers specified for the same (wildcard) DNS name, the later entry overrides the earlier entry (e.g., credential helpers from the command-line override credential helpers from `%workspace%/.bazelrc`, which in turn overrides values from the user or system `.bazelrc`).

 # Backward-compatibility